UK resident non-UK domiciliaries: the remittance basis

 All non-doms are in fact well advised to take suitable professional advice at regular intervals, as the UK tax regime is changeable and this applies particularly to the taxation of non-UK domiciliaries.

 Having said all this, it remains the case that many non-doms are able to structure their affairs to enable them to live in the UK very efficiently.
-For high net worth non-UK domiciliaries, living in the UK using the remittance basis tends to compare very favourably with superficially similar overseas tax regimes which are intended to attract wealthy foreigners, such as the lump sum basis of taxation which is available in certain cantons of Switzerland.
-It is worth stressing that unlike the lump sum basis, the remittance basis does not tax by reference to standard of living.
+For high net worth non-UK domiciliaries, living in the UK using the remittance basis tends to compare favourably with superficially similar overseas tax regimes which are intended to attract wealthy foreigners, such as the lump sum basis of taxation which is available in certain cantons of Switzerland, the non-habitually resident regime in Portugal, the new resident tax regime in Italy, etc. It is worth stressing that unlike some of these rival regimes, the remittance basis does not tax by reference to standard of living.
 UK expenditure may be very high, but this has no tax consequences if the expenditure is funded from clean capital.

 How can an individual maintain non-dom status?